Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 What to do in Dawson City

-In Dawson City you can gamble and watch can-can dancers at the same time, tour a gold mine, pan for gold, cruise the Yukon River on a paddle wheeler and drink a shot that contains a human toe.
+In Dawson City you can gamble and watch can-can dancers at the same time.
+You can tour a gold mine, pan for gold, cruise the Yukon River on a paddle wheeler and Kiss the Toe, which means drinking a shot that contains a human toe.
 (It’s disgusting, but people do it.
 Don’t ask me why.)

 2) Churchill, Manitoba

-Still on the really remote things to do in Canada, let’s talk about a personal favourite, Churchill, Manitoba, where you can swim with beluga whales, kayak alongside them or sing to them.
+Still on the really remote things to do in Canada topic, let’s talk about a personal favourite, Churchill, Manitoba, where you can swim with beluga whales, kayak alongside them or sing to them.
 As if that’s not enough you can see polar bears.
 It doesn’t get much better than that.

-Also tops in the remote authentic wilderness category is Nunavut, the largest and northernmost territory in Canada.
+If you’re wondering what to do in Canada that is truly remote, for authentic wilderness and Inuit culture visit Nunavut.
+This is the largest and northernmost territory in Canada, and a trip up to the true north is Canada tourism at its best.
 I’m partial to tiny Cape Dorset, the epicentre of Inuit art and carved sculpture, while Iqaluit is the most populated town.

 What to do in Nunavut